tom1092/Hyper_Parameter_Tuning_using_Surrogate_Models/README.md

 In this repo is implemented a simple algorithm for NN hyper parameter optimization.
-Starting from few points already tested, the model build a surrogate based on RBF.
+Starting from few points already tested, the model builds a surrogate based on RBF.

 New hyper parameters are generated minimizing the "bumpiness" of the actual surrogate.